 What Experience Is Required?

-While a high school diploma is required for seasonal IRS jobs is required, experience is not.
-The IRS provides all the necessary training to new hires.
+A high school diploma is required for seasonal IRS jobs, but experience is not.
+The IRS provides all necessary training to new hires.
 Many seasonal employees come back year after year.

 What Is the Application Process?

-Applicants must use the federal government’s job application portal USAJobs to apply for open positions.
-All federal agencies use USAJobs, so the process applicants go through for a seasonal IRS job is the same as any other federal job.
+Applicants must use the federal government’s job application portal at USAJobs to apply for open positions.
+All federal agencies use USAJobs, so the process that applicants go through for a seasonal IRS job is the same as that for any other federal job.

-USAJobs allows applicants to track the status of submitted applications.
+USAJobs allows applicants to track the status of their submitted applications.
 Agency human resources professionals have incentives to keep applicants informed through the portal.
-Instead of calling the agency HR office every few days to check on an application’s status, applicants can log into USAJobs and get the latest information.
+Applicants can log into USAJobs and get the latest information instead of calling the agency HR office every few days to check on an application’s status.